 2. It’s not a walking tour but a game that, judging from the reviews, it's not very good.

-But other than that the info on the website is interesting and the mapped route will take you through an interesting part of Sydney well worth further exploration.
+But other than that, the info on the website is interesting, and the mapped route will take you through an interesting part of Sydney well worth further exploration.

 Here’s some more info on Razorhurst on CNN Travel.

-Balmain Walking Tour
+Balmain Sydney Walking Tour

 Explore Sydney Suburb by Suburb

 Urban Walkabout is an interesting site for exploring Sydney’s different suburbs.
-It has a directory of several different suburbs in Sydney with PDFs that lists shops, restaurants, bars, and cafes plus locates each on a map of the suburb, also part of the PDF.
+It has a directory of several different suburbs in Sydney with PDFs that list shops, restaurants, bars, and cafes plus locates each on a map of the suburb, also part of the PDF.
 The only drawback is, the information on each suburb is in no way complete.
-For example, I checked out my suburb of Woollahra and there were only two restaurants listed.
+For example, I checked out my suburb of Woollahra, and there were only two restaurants listed.
 I know for a fact that there are more than just two restaurants in all of Woollahra.
-But Urban Walkabout is updating and adding to the site all the time which is why I’m mentioning it here.
+But Urban Walkabout is updating and adding to the site all the time, which is why I’m mentioning it here.

-The Urban Walkabout walks are curated by different Sydney-siders but aren’t that fabulous or well thought out.
+The Urban Walkabout walks are curated by different Sydneysiders but aren’t that fabulous or well thought out.
 I would stick to the suburb PDFs for now.

-Two “Free” Guided Walking Tours Of Sydney
+Two “Free” Guided Sydney Walking Tours

-I’m Free Guide Tours
+I’m Free Sydney Walking Tours

 I’m Free is probably the most popular walking tour in Sydney.
-You may have read about it in Trip Advisor where it has over 500 glowing reviews.
+You may have read about it in Trip Advisor, where it has over 500 glowing reviews.

 There are two different tours: the Sydney Sights Tour and The Rocks Tour.
-The Sydney Sights Tours meets at Town Hall twice a day (10:30am and 2:30pm) EVERYDAY, rain, shine or snow (ha ha just kidding).
+The Sydney Sights Tours meets at Town Hall twice a day (10:30am and 2:30pm) EVERYDAY, rain, shine or snow (ha ha, just kidding).
 To see all the sights will take about 3 hours.

-The Rocks Tour meets everyday at 6pm in front of Cadman's Cottage.
+The Rocks Tour meets every day at 6 pm in front of Cadman's Cottage.
 That’s the small cottage next to the Museum of Contemporary Art.
-If you stand in front of the MCA with you back to Sydney Cove, Cadman’s Cottage is located in the park to the right of the museum.
+If you stand in front of the MCA with you back to Sydney Cove, Cadman’s Cottage is located in the park, to the right of the museum.
 The Rocks Tour is 1 1/2 hours long.

-Like I already said, I’ve done the Sydney Sights Tour and whole heartedly recommend it!
+Like I already said, I’ve done the Sydney Sights Tour and wholeheartedly recommend it!
 Have yet to do The Rocks Tour.
-If you’ve done The Rocks Tour let me know what you think in the comments below.
+If you’ve done The Rocks Tour, let me know what you think in the comments below.

-Royal Botanic Garden Tour
+Royal Botanic Garden Free Guided Tour

 If you’ve got a green thumb then this free guided tour of the Royal Botanic Garden is for you.